 We believe there is a significant opportunity to expand usage of our platform outside of North America.
-Revenue, as determined based on the billing address of our customers, from regions outside of North America was approximately 29% and 28% of total revenue for the three months ended March 31, 2023 and 2022, respectively.
+Revenue, as determined based on the billing address of our customers, from regions outside of North America was approximately 30% and 29% of our total revenue for the three months ended March 31, 2024 and 2023, respectively.
 In addition, we have made and plan to continue to make significant investments to expand geographically, particularly in EMEA and APAC.
 Although these investments may adversely affect our operating results in the near term, we believe that they will contribute to our long-term growth.
-Beyond North America, we now have sales presence internationally, including in Amsterdam, Dublin, London, Paris, Seoul, Singapore, Sydney, and Tokyo.
+Beyond North America, we now have sales presence internationally, primarily in Amsterdam, Dublin, London, Paris, Seoul, Singapore, Sydney, and Tokyo.